YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you use anticoagulant or antiplatelet medicine, read the broader guidance on hair transplant surgery while taking blood thinners.
 That decision should involve the prescribing doctor.
 Stopping a medicine to make surgery easier can be more dangerous than postponing the transplant.

 The same caution applies to over-the-counter painkillers.
-A patient with low platelets should not casually add aspirin or anti-inflammatory medicines around surgery unless the clinic and prescribing doctor agree.
+With low platelets, do not add aspirin on your own.
+Anti-inflammatory medicines around surgery also need review unless the clinic and prescribing doctor agree.
 If pain control is needed, painkillers after a hair transplant should be chosen with clotting and bleeding history in mind.

 Bleeding control in hair transplant surgery is not only about the blood count.
 It is also about truthful medication reporting, anesthesia planning, graft handling, and the surgeon’s willingness to slow down or delay when the medical picture is not clear.